 Of all the crafts practised in West Africa, few are more readily identifiable with a particular country than kente cloth with Ghana © Adam Jones, Wikimedia Commons

-At the north end of central Kumasi, Ghana’s largest and most labyrinthine market is crammed with around 10,000 traders selling everything from traditional crafts to vegetables and car spares.
-Inside, Kejetia Market seems maze-like, confusing at first, but in fact quite orderly, with clothing, textile and food stalls clustered in the west, pottery and metal in the northeast, and tailors in the southwest.
-Aside from the decidedly smelly fish and meat stalls, this is a fascinating place, well worth dedicating an afternoon or morning to, and a great place to buy curios and crafts in an environment where tourists form a fraction of the clientele.
+Covering 12ha immediately southeast of Kejetia Circle, this is reputedly the largest open market in West Africa, hosting around 10,000 traders within its confines.
+At the north end of central Kumasi, Ghana’s largest and most labyrinthine market is crammed with traders selling everything from traditional crafts to vegetables and car spares.
+Inside, Kejetia Market seems maze-like and confusing at first, but is in fact quite orderly, with clothing, textile and food stalls clustered in the west, pottery and metal in the northeast, and tailors in the southwest.
+Aside from the decidedly smelly part of the market where fish and meat are sold, this is a fascinating place, well worth dedicating an afternoon or morning to, and a great place to buy curios and crafts in an environment where tourists form a fraction of the clientele.